Most Accurate Home Value Estimators of 2025

 Huge property database

-Zillow has one of the largest databases of online home values, covering over 100 million homes, or about 75% of all homes in the country.3
+Zillow has one of the largest databases of online home values, covering 104 million homes, or about 75% of all homes in the country.[1]
+This is more than the 92 million homes covered by Redfin.

 Slightly less accurate than Redfin

-Its Zestimate has a national median error rate of 7.49% for off-market homes and 2.4% for active listings, making it slightly more accurate for off-market properties, but less accurate than Redfin for active listings.
+Its Zestimate has a national median error rate of 7.49% for off-market homes and 2.4% for active listings, making it slightly more accurate for off-market properties, but less accurate than Redfin for active listings, according to company data.

 If you’re considering selling, your home is probably still off the market, so the less accurate one (7.49%) applies to you.